-People at risk of developing type 2 diabetes may be able to reverse this process by limiting food intake to a nine-hour period every day.
-Researchers at the University of Adelaide in Australia conducted a pilot study showing this (Obesity, April 19, 2019).
+People at risk of developing type 2 diabetes may be able to reverse this process by restricting eating time to a nine-hour period every day.
+One reader embraced this approach and was thrilled with the results.

-The Study of Restricting Eating Time:
+Previous Research on Restricting Eating Time:

 The fifteen men in the study wore continuous glucose monitors for a week before the study began and for each of two weeks of time-restricted feeding.
-During one of those weeks, the men could eat what they chose between 8 am and 5 pm.
-During the other, they ate only between noon and 9 pm.
+For one of those weeks, the men could eat what they chose between 8 am and 5 pm.
+During the other, however, they ate only between noon and 9 pm.